dheysonalves/dheysonalves/README.md

 Additionally, I have build with college students a Developer Community called CofferHub.
 Focusing on teaching and learning together.
 I get excited about opportunities where I'm able to work with products that impact many people.
 Also, working with a team with a growing and learning mindset.

-I currently work at <a href="https://zappts.com">Zappts</a>, revolutionize the way people relate to money with <a href="https://www.portoseguro.com.br/">Porto Seguro</a>.
 I've developed the most diverse applications for several reference companies in the market such as <a href="https://www.cetrus.com.br/">Cetrus</a>, <a href="https://www.softmakers.com.br/">Softmakers</a>.

 I love to connect with new people, send me a DM on LinkedIn.